kree-nickm/ninjaripper-blender-import/README.md

 # NinjaRipper Blender Import

+*Currently only works with Blender 2.8, but once I am done with the shader import rewrites and actually upgrade to 2.9, I will fix the incompatibility.*

 A more advanced Blender add-on to import NinjaRipper RIP files into Blender.
 More options than previous iterations, including the ability to parse shader files.
 Based on the add-on by Dummiesman and later xpawelsky, but rewritten to the point that I don't think further credit is needed.

 ## Import Options